choijangwook/rain-deep-sleep/about.md

 ---
+layout: default
 title: About
 ---

-# About Rain Deep Sleep
+# About

-This site provides calming rain sounds for:
+This site provides calming rain sounds for sleep, focus, and relaxation.

-- Deep sleep
-- Focus and study
-- Relaxation
-- Stress relief